-The Youth Garden Project (YGP) is a non-profit organization in Moab, UT with the mission of cultivating healthy children, families, and community through educational programs and the profound act of connecting people with food from seed to table.
+The Youth Garden Project (YGP) is a non-profit organization in Moab, UT with the mission of: cultivating healthy children, families, and community through educational programs and the profound act of connecting people with food from seed to table.
 We are looking for an individual that is interested in working as an educator in a hands-on, outdoor setting within a variety of educational programs.
-In the spring, we have an After-School Program,
+In the spring, we have two After-School Programs,

-Garden Classroom Field Trips, 8th grade Environmental Science Elective class that visits weekly, and a weeklong Spring Break Camp—all of which will be taught primarily by two interns with aid from the Program Manager.
-During the summer, four interns facilitate our nine week Summer Camp designing and implementing the lesson plans for this program.
+Garden Classroom Field Trips, an 8th grade Environmental Science Elective class that visits weekly, and a weeklong Spring Break Camp—all of which will be taught primarily by two interns with aid from the Youth Programs Director.
+During the summer, four interns facilitate our nine-week Summer Camp designing and implementing the activity plans for this program.

-Develop and facilitate garden-based activities for Spring Break Camp
+Develop and facilitate garden-based activities for Spring Break Camp.

-Interns may also have the opportunity to build on pre-existing curriculum or develop new curriculum
+Interns may also have the opportunity to build on pre-existing curriculum or develop new curriculum.

-Interns will receive an in-depth training prior to leading the Summer Camp program; including behavior management techniques, discipline policies, and more
+Interns will receive an in-depth training prior to leading the Summer Camp program; including behavior management techniques, discipline policies, and more.

-All interns will plan, organize, and lead the Summer Camp program with guidance and support from the Program Manager.
+All interns will plan, organize, and lead the Summer Camp program with guidance and support from the Youth Programs Director.
 Daily Summer Camp responsibilities include, but are not limited to: ensure overall smoothness of the Summer Camp day including safety of campers; enforce YGP discipline policies with campers; prepare materials for activities and snacks; manage groups of children while building relationships/rapport with them; teach two-three 45 minute activities per day with co-instructors; encourage campers to learn, have fun, and connect with the garden; communicate with parents/guardians

-Interns should expect to work 35 hours per week on average during the spring (schedule varies) and 45 hours per week on average during the summer (M-F, 8am-5pm)
+Interns should expect to work 35 hours per week on average during the spring (schedule varies) and 45 hours per week on average during the summer (M-F, 8am-5pm).

-Interns should expect to be outside the majority of the day
+Interns should expect to be outside the majority of the day.

-Interns will be certified in CPR and First Aid; certification opportunity will be provided if applicant is not already certified
+Interns will be certified in CPR and First Aid; certification opportunity will be provided if applicant is not already certified.

-Interns are expected to be a positive and enthusiastic team member throughout the duration of the internship
+Interns are expected to be a positive and enthusiastic team member throughout the duration of the internship.

 • Gain experience teaching elementary-aged students • Build your teaching skill set by leading hands-on science lessons • Learn about how a garden can be used as a teaching tool • Make relationships with students, teachers, summer campers, and families • Write and implement creative lessons and activities • Have opportunities to connect children with gardens, food, and community • Community event/workshop involvement • And more!

 Each intern will receive a stipend of $400/month.
 First and last month’s stipend will be pro-rated based on days worked.

-Access to a variety of pro-deals through YGP
+Access to a variety of pro-deals through YGP.

-Skills Desired: applicants must be 21 or older.
+Skills Desired: applicants must be 21 or older